Dre Campbell Farm

 You could also use soapy water to make a spray for asparagus beetles.
 The solution works great against many garden bugs.

-All you have to do is mix 3 teaspoons of dish soap with a liter of water.
-Next, put it in a spray bottle and spray it directly on the asparagus leaves.
+You can also use soapy water to kill off any aphids you see.
+Just mix 3 teaspoons of dish soap with a liter of water.
+Next, put it in a spray bottle and spray it directly on the affected asparagus leaves.

 12. Diatomaceous Earth (DE)